 This involves creating a physical model that contains all the information about neurons, synapses, and their corresponding activities.

 The main challenge of building artificial intelligence is to simulate an entire brain with its neural network, control system, and sensors performing in unison with natural behavior.
 Researchers in Japan and Germany used the K computer, then the 4th fastest supercomputer, and the simulation software NEST to simulate 1% of the human brain, modeling a network consisting of 1.73 billion nerve cells connected by 10.4 trillion synapses.

 It requires a proper simulation because aspirations for creating artificial intelligence require it to act as if it were created naturally, i.e., by man, but with self-learning abilities that are not achievable through biological evolution or inheritance.

-Only when you are able to simulate the activities of all neurons, synapses, interconnections, and chemical reactions in the human brain, might you successfully build an artificial brain capable of working together with the human mind.
+Only when you can simulate the activities of all neurons, synapses, interconnections, and chemical reactions in the human brain might you successfully build an artificial brain capable of working together with the human mind.

 The journey and challenges